kikwit/kikwit/README.md

 ## Kikwit

-Kikwit is the sexiest web application framework in the Local Group if not the entire Universe.
+Definitely the sexiest web application framework in the Local Group if not the entire Universe.

 ### Installation
 ```